AmigaPorts/zz9000-fw/README.md

 Currently requires Xilinx Vivado Webpack version.

+# Getting around the Code

+The interesting bits:

+- `mntzorro.v` is the Zorro 2/3 interface and 24-bit video capture engine, AXI4-Lite interface
+- `video_formatter.v` is the AXI video stream formatter that reinterprets and controls an incoming 32-bit word stream as 8-bit palette indexed, 16-bit 565 or 24-bit RGBX pixels and outputs a 24-bit true color parallel RGB stream with horizontal and vertical sync
+- `zz9000-fw/ZZ9000_proto.sdk/ZZ9000Test/src`
+  - `main.c` is the main entrypoint of ZZ9000OS.elf which runs on the ARM core 0 and talks to `MNTZorro` and `video_formatter` in the FPGA fabric
+  - `gfx.c` graphics acceleration routines, currently mainly rect fill and copy
+  - `ethernet.c` low-level ethernet driver/framer
+- `ZZ9000_proto.srcs/constrs_1/new/zz9000.xdc` XDC constraints file that contains the pin/ball mappings and some timing voodoo

 # Set up Project

 As Vivado projects are not suitable for version control, the Vivado project / block design is exported as a TCL script zz9000_ps.tcl.
 Apparently you can start vivado in TCL mode and then source this file to recreate the project incl. block design.
+I'm not sure yet how to automatically rebuild the SDK (Eclipse) project incl.
+FSBL, but all relevant sources are already in this repo.

 # License / Copyright